LorenaPujante/HospitalGeneratorRDF_V2/README.md

 ## 4. Execution and Configuration Params
-To run the program, in the terminal, go to the folder containing the program and run: `python main.py`
+To run the program in the terminal, go to the folder containing the program and run: `python main.py`

 The main function receives as parameters the following:
 - _index_: Index to start numbering (property _id_) the objects that are created to complete the hospital layout.
 It is recommended that this index be greater than the last _id_ of the elements in the H-Outrbreak hospital layout.